-During the third term of the fourth year, students will devote time to the professional elective subjects and the preparation of their thesis.
+During the third term of the fourth year, students will devote additional time to the professional elective subjects and the preparation of their thesis.

-Mining Engineering-Part-Time Course Bachelor of Science (Technology)
+Mining Engineering-Part-Time Course

 (W. S. and L. B. Robinson University College, Broken Hill and Wollongong University College)